CDC For Snowflake: Common Approaches

 With the Greenfield approach, organizations leave their existing data warehouse as is.
 But they turn to Snowflake when they add a new data analytics use case.
 For example, when a new user or business unit comes to IT with a new set of requirements, such as a new type of report or the need to use sentiment analysis, the IT organization meets these new demands using Snowflake.

-Snowflake is enticing for organizations implementing new data warehousing use cases because it allows them to “fail fast.”
+Snowflake integration is enticing for organizations implementing new data warehousing use cases because it allows them to “fail fast.”
 Instead of having to physically add new servers, disks, memory, and concurrency to support a new data mart, which involves significant budget and time for approvals, organizations can provision new data warehousing capabilities instantly in the cloud with Snowflake.
 That means they can quickly and easily create and test a pilot project.
 If the pilot works, they can scale it up.
 If it doesn’t, they can simply kill the project and start over with new technology.
 Thus, the Greenfield approach gives organizations the agility to easily experiment with different technologies.

 Brownfield is a lift and shift approach.
 Organizations simply migrate off of their old analytics datastores and start replicating the data from their operational systems to a new instance of Snowflake.
 One common reason to take this approach is scalability.
 Data is increasing exponentially.
 As an organization’s data grows, it needs to add, configure, and manage hardware in order to scale up.
 Adding this hardware can be a costly and time-consuming process.
 Snowflake provides horizontal scalability on demand.
 The organization doesn’t have to know what its workload will be five years from now.
 It can take advantage of Snowflake’s elastic scalability to have data warehousing power on demand.